SianJade/PlantPal/README.md

 ### Features Left to Implement

 - In future versions of the app, I would like to add functionality for users to upload a photograph of a plant which they may not know the name of, so that the app can search through the existing plants in the database and then redirect them to that particular plant's page within the app should a page with information about that particular plant exist.

+- In future releases, I would also like to implement functionality which redirects the user back the the previous page after they have logged in - i.e. if the user was attempting to add or edit a plant and was prompted to login in order to do so, then once they had completed this action, instead of being redirected to their profile page, they would be redirected back to the page they were previouslt on to complete their desired action, therefore improving the overall UX of the site.
+So far the only ways I have been able to find to implement this have been by using Django, which I currently do not have enough knowledge of to be able to implement within this project.

 - I would also like to implement functionality for the user to upload a photograph of a particular location where they would like to keep a plant, then based on the lighting conditions shown in the photograph, recommend which types of plants may be well suited to the particular location.